|

 The quickest way to get to Phuket from Bangkok is by plane.
 Flights from Bangkok to Phuket only take around 1.5 hours.
 Compared to a 14-hour bus or train ride, it will save almost an entire day of travel time.
 For a short trip, every hour counts!

-Many airlines fly this route, which makes Phuket International Airport the second busiest airport in Thailand – right after Bangkok.
 It is located in the island’s northern part, only about 30 minutes from Phuket Town and 45-60 minutes from the beach areas.

-If you’re looking for cheap flights, you can fly out of Don Mueang Airport, Thailand’s low-cost carrier hub.
-Plane tickets are surprisingly affordable.
 I found one-way fares for under $25 and roundtrip tickets for $40.
 You can find these promos from budget airlines like Thai Smile, Thai Lion Air, Vietjet Air, and AirAsia.

 IMPORTANT REMINDER: Bangkok, Thailand has two main airports – Suvarnabhumi Airport and Don Mueang Airport.